Phillip James Dodd: Author

 In 2013 Dodd released his first coffee table book: The Art of Classical Details: Theory, Design & Craftsmanship.
 In the book about New Classical architecture Dodd focuses on classical and traditional homes on both sides of the Atlantic, as well as the craftsmanship of artisans who add to the design and realization of houses that are created by architects such as Quinlan Terry, G. P. Schafer Architect, Peter Pennoyer and Fairfax & Sammons.
 Two years later Dodd released his follow up The Art of Classical Details II: An Ideal Collaboration.
 As with his first book, the first half of the book consists of essays by sixteen professionals, this time discussing the concept of collaboration in architecture and the creation of buildings, while the second half focuses on specific projects, providing evidence of a "New American Renaissance" in architecture.
 Period Homes wrote that the book "highlights the importance of the talented hands of many over the genius of few."

 Dodd is also the editor-at-large for The Classical Architecture Collection, a series of books published by Images Publishing Group on classical and traditional architecture, the first of which was titled The American House.
 He was previously the architectural editor at Venü magazine and was the consulting architect for WTNH-News Channel 8 in Connecticut.
 In 2021 Dodd released his book An American Renaissance: Beaux-Arts Architecture in New York City.
-The book has been featured in periodicals and news papers such as Architectural Digest, the Associated Press, Interior Design (magazine), The New Criterion, Traditional Building, The Washington Post, and The World of Interiors.The foreword of the book was written by Julian Fellowes, the acclaimed creator of Downton Abbey and the HBO series The Gilded Age (TV series).
+The book has been featured in periodicals and newspapers such as Architectural Digest, the Associated Press, Interior Design (magazine), The New Criterion, Traditional Building, The Washington Post, and The World of Interiors.The foreword of the book was written by Julian Fellowes, the acclaimed creator of Downton Abbey and the HBO series The Gilded Age (TV series).